Coronavirus: What's happening in Canada and around the world Friday | CBC News

 - Have a coronavirus question or news tip for CBC News?
 Email us at COVID@cbc.ca

+Dr. Kami Kandola, chief public health officer of the Northwest Territories, said in a news release late Thursday five travel-related cases had been reported in Yellowknife.

+Yukon reported no new cases on Thursday and had not yet provided an update on Friday.

-British Columbia reported 28 additional COVID-19 deaths on Thursday, a single-day high that Dr. Bonnie Henry described as "one of the most tragic days we have had yet."
+On Thursday, British Columbia reported 28 additional COVID-19 deaths — a single-day high for the province that Dr. Bonnie Henry described as "one of the most tragic days we have had yet."

-Speaking at a briefing, the provincial health officer said all but two of the deaths were seniors who were in long-term care homes.
+Speaking at a briefing on Thursday, the provincial health officer said all but two of the deaths were seniors who were in long-term care homes.

 "These are family, these are friends, these are people who have had interesting and challenging lives," she said as she offered condolences to families and those who lost loved ones.